 The term “cash surrender value” means, for purposes of these requirements, the amount available to the contract holder upon surrender of the contract, prior to any outstanding contract indebtedness and net of any applicable surrender charges and stated in the contract.

 The term “claim reserve” means a liability established with respect to any incurred contractual benefits not yet paid as of the valuation date.

 Guidance Note: The Valuation Manual definition of “claim reserve” is different from the term as used in the AP&P Manual.
 The claim reserve as defined in the Valuation Manual should be interpreted as the sum of two values required by the AP&P Manual: 1) the AP&P “claim liability,” which is the liability for claims unpaid for services or periods prior to the valuation date; plus 2) the AP&P “claim reserve,” which is the liability for claims incurred prior to the valuation date for services or periods after the valuation date.
 Note that all of these values may include an incurred but not reported component.

-The term “clearly defined hedging strategy” means a strategy undertaken by a company to manage risks through the future purchase or sale of hedging instruments and the opening and closing of hedging positions that meet the criteria specified in the applicable requirement.
+The term “clearly defined hedging strategy” means a strategy undertaken by a company to manage risks through the future purchase or sale of hedging instruments and the opening and closing of hedging positions that meet the criteria specified in the applicable reserve requirement section of the Valuation Manual.
+The hedge strategy may be dynamic, static or a combination thereof.

 The term “commissioner” means the chief insurance regulator of a state, district or territory of the U.S.